rawpython/remi/README.md

 ```

+Standalone Execution
+===
+RemI is an effective solution for building your Remote Interface, but what about standalone execution?
+Sure you can use it with your browser, but for applications where remote access is not required, than the native GUI is the best.
+This can be simply obtained joining REMI and [PyWebView](https://github.com/r0x0r/pywebview).
+Here is an example about this [desktop_app.py](https://github.com/dddomodossola/remi/blob/master/examples/desktop_app.py).

 Authentication
 ===
 In order to limit the remote access to your interface you can define a username and password.
 It consists in a simple authentication process.